Dr Siddhartha Kar

 PubMed journal articles - click here

-I trained in medicine at the Byramjee Jeejeebhoy Government Medical College and Sassoon General Hospital in Pune, India.
-I hold a master's degree in public health from the University of Texas at Houston in the United States and a PhD in epidemiology from the University of Cambridge in the United Kingdom, where I studied as a Gates Scholar.
+I also hold a master of public health degree (2012) from the University of Texas at Houston in the United States and a PhD (2017) in cancer genetics and epidemiology from the University of Cambridge in the United Kingdom, where I was a Gates Scholar.

 Symplectic Elements feed provided by Research Information, University of Cambridge